aviatesk/JET.jl/docs/src/jetanalysis.md

 end
 ```

-JET actually uses JET itself in its test pipeline: JET's static analysis has been proven to
+JET uses JET itself in its test pipeline: JET's static analysis has been proven to
 be very useful and helped its development a lot.
 If interested, take a peek at [JET's `"self check !!!"` testset](https://github.com/aviatesk/JET.jl/blob/master/test/runtests.jl).

-Lastly, let's see the example that demonstrates JET can analyze "top-level" program.
+Lastly, let's see the example that demonstrates JET can analyze a "top-level" program.
 The top-level analysis should be considered as a somewhat experimental feature, and at this moment
 you may need additional configurations to run it correctly.
 Please read the descriptions of
 [top-level entry points](@ref jetanalysis-toplevel-entry) and choose an appropriate entry point for